LeonidDybovskij/yandex_regression_metallurgy/README.md

 # Regression metalurgy

-This is quite a reporting project about prediction of temperature of steel.
+This one is a reporting notebook about prediction of temperature of steel.